Data-Only-Greater/SNL-Delft3D-CEC-Verify/docs/validation/comparison/report.rst

 wake, far wake, and at the turbine edges.
 When comparing to the experimental data, as in fig. 3, it was observed that the structured grid simulation performs better in the near wake, while the FM simulation is better in the far wake.

 In sec.
 3, radial velocities were compared with differences seen immediately upstream and downstream of the turbine (see fig. 7).
 Notably, the maximum relative errors between the two simulations were much larger for the radial velocities than then axial velocities, 0.2425 and 0.08593 respectively.

+In sec.
+4 turbulence intensity (TI) values are compared between the two simulation types and the experimental data.
+The distribution of TI in the turbine wake clearly differs between the FM and structured simulations, with increased TI seen at much greater radial distances from the turbine centerline in the FM simulations (see figs. 8-10).
+Compared to the experimental data both simulation types are similar to the 15% TI experimental data in the near wake although they fail to capture the amount of mixing in the far wake.
+The large increases in normalized TI of the 3% TI experiment are not recreated.
+Failure to precisely match the TI values of the experiments in the simulations may account for some of the differences seen.

-This discrepancy may account for some of the differences seen in the axial flows, although the underlying mechanisms are not yet known.
+These discrepancies may account for some of the differences seen in the axial flows, although the underlying mechanisms are not yet known.
 Other factors may also be contributing, including interpretation of the simulation parameters or selection of the time step for the structured grid simulations.

 References
 ----------